compwron/compwron.github.io/_posts/2015-10-21-twitterflight.md

 - "Keep the web fast"
 - Shoutout to AMP (possibly the future; still experimental)
 - "There are always more ways to go faster"
-- Loading int he shadow dom (not supported everywhere yet- but does go faster)
+- Loading in the shadow dom (not supported everywhere yet- but does go faster)
 - twitter-grid, async

 # Happy Hour

 Meh.
 Good for what it was.
 Mac and cheese was good.
-Supplying hard alcohol at an open bar at a tech conference seems unnecessary to me.
+Supplying hard alcohol at an open bar at a tech conference seems like poor decision-making to me.

 # Other notes